-3.3 Financial support, research and teaching assistantships, credit transfers
+3.3 Financial support (assistantships, credit transfers, etc.)

-To enable students to take advantage of the many opportunities that arise only with full-time study, the Kroc Institute offers full financial support in the form of fellowships, graduate assistantships, and tuition scholarships for full-time, degree-seeking doctoral students in good academic standing.
+- To enable students to take advantage of the many opportunities that arise only with full-time study, the Kroc Institute offers full financial support in the form of fellowships, graduate assistantships, and tuition scholarships for full-time, degree-seeking doctoral students in good academic standing.
 If a student is receiving a stipend during their graduating year, and the student graduates in May, the student will receive the total 12-month stipend amount, but in the form of larger disbursements over the remaining pay periods after a student successfully defends their dissertation and preceding graduation and departure from the University.
-The larger disbursements will fulfill the total amount for the 12-month stipend.

-Research and teaching assistantships: Incoming students normally receive an assistantship and a scholarship that together provide full tuition plus a stipend for living expenses for five years, contingent upon satisfactory progress in the program.
-A tuition scholarship entitles the recipient to the remission of tuition charges for a fixed number of credit hours in a given semester.
-Assistantships carry a cash stipend for living expenses that is paid to the student in return for their service to the Institute.
-Assistantships are assigned to support Kroc Institute research projects or to assist Kroc faculty and their specialized discipline's faculty with their teaching or research activities.
+The larger disbursements will fulfill the total amount for the 12-month stipend. - Research and teaching assistantships: Incoming students normally receive a stipend for living expenses and full tuition scholarship for five years, contingent upon satisfactory progress in the program.
+The stipend is paid to the student in return for their service to the Institute.
+Service, also called an assistantship, supports Kroc Institute research projects or provides assistance to Kroc faculty and the discipline's faculty with their teaching or research activities.
+It is expected that students will divide their assistantships between Kroc and their joint department.
 The amount of expected service is determined and assigned in all cases by the Kroc Institute, but the service requirement varies slightly from one disciplinary context to another.
-In all cases, students are encouraged to develop a close working relationship with faculty members, because these relationships are vital for students' acquisition of research and teaching skills and professional preparation for high quality post-graduate employment.
+In all cases, students are encouraged to develop a close working relationship with faculty members, because these relationships are vital for students' acquisition of research and teaching skills and professional preparation for high-quality post-graduate employment.